ethereum/hive/simulators/ethereum/engine/README.md

 Build an alternative chain of 10 payloads.
 Perform `newPayload(P10')` + `fcU(P10')`, which should result in client `SYNCING`.
 Verify that the client can re-org back to the canonical chain after sending `newPayload(P11)` + `fcU(P11)`.

-- Import and re-org to previously validated payload on a side chain:
+- Re-org to Previously Validated Sidechain Payload:
 Attempt to re-org to one of the sidechain (previously validated) payloads, but not the leaf, and also build a new payload from this sidechain.

-- Safe Re-Org to Side Chain
+- Safe Re-Org to Side Chain:
 Perform a re-org of the safe block (and head block) to a valid sidechain.

 ### Suggested Fee Recipient in Payload creation